6 min read

 This file is (and must be) identical or almost identical to the Greeter.slice we used for the server:

-/// Represents a simple greeter.interface Greeter { /// Creates a personalized greeting. /// @param name: The name of the person to greet. /// @returns: The greeting. greet(name: string) -> string}The only difference with our server's Greeter.slice is the cs::namespace attribute.
+/// Represents a simple greeter.interface Greeter { /// Creates a personalized greeting. /// @param name: The name of the person to greet. /// @returns: The greeting. greet(name: string) -> string}The only difference with our server's Greeter.slice is the cs::identifier attribute.
 That's fine: attributes don't change the contract.
-Here, the Slice compiler generates the C# code in namespace MySliceClient and contract-wise, it doesn't matter that the server uses a different namespace.
+Here, the C# code generator generates the C# code in namespace MySliceClient and contract-wise, it doesn't matter that the server uses a different namespace.

 Program.cs - the client